FireGUI/firegui_client_developers/README.md

 - Sign in to www.firegui.com
 - Create a new project

-You can use and customize your project in out FireGUI Cloud for free.
+You can use and customize your project in FireGUI Cloud for free.
 If you want to install/migrate the project to your personal hosting follow next steps.

 Full Documentation http://docs.firegui.com